Cloudxtreme/karacell/README.txt

 COMPILING

-Compiling with MinGW will give a warning about jytter_true_random_get, which can be safely ignored.
+Compiling with MinGW will give warnings about stdcall-fixup, jytter_true_random_get, -fpic, and flags.h, all of which can be safely ignored.

 make clean

-  Deletes preexisting build files.
+  Deletes preexisting build files in the temp subfolder.

 make demo

-  Produces %TEMP%\demo.exe on Windows or ./temp/demo otherwise.
+  Produces temp\demo.exe on Windows or ./temp/demo otherwise.
 Run it to test the correct behavior of Karacell.

 make karacell
 make karacell_debug